carolinemusyoka/MyTaxi/README.md

 App consuming myTaxi api to show taxi vehicles list on google maps.
 The list should show all the vehicle data in the bounds of Hamburg (53.694865, 9.757589 & 53.394655, 10.099891).

-Endpont to get the vehicles:
+Endpoint to get the vehicles:
 https://fake-poi-api.mytaxi.com/?p1Lat={Latitude1}&p1Lon={Longitude1}&p2Lat={Latitude2}&p2Lon={Longitude2}

 in this case, https://fake-poi-api.mytaxi.com/?p1Lat=53.694865&p1Lon=9.757589&p2Lat=53.394655&p2Lon=10.099891